Cork Tree Creative Logo White

 Designate a Review Manager

 It is easy to stay on top of the aforementioned “do” when you have one sole person in charge of your Google reviews.
-This task may be best assigned to a HR manager, marketing executive, administrative assistant or intern.
+This task may be best assigned to an HR manager, marketing executive, administrative assistant, or intern.
 Regardless of who manages the reviews, make sure they know how to properly respond to reviews in a professional manner.
 Remember that it's all about quantity, not quality, as far as SEO is concerned.
 For example, if business A has 5 stars with 2 reviews and business B has 3.5 stars with 20 reviews, business B will be listed first.
 Basically, more reviews = more trust in the average.

 Don’ts of Google Reviews:

-Don't buy Fake Google Reviews
+Don't Buy Fake Google Reviews

 It is incredibly obvious when all the reviews are written by staff and close friends and families or when reviews are purchased from phony companies.
 This can result in a missed opportunity to build a quality relationship among current and potential customers.
-Also, if Google receives a bulk of reviews for your business in a small time period, they may not accept them all.
+Also, if Google receives a bulk of reviews for your business in a short time period, they may not accept them all.
 This is why you should space out your requests and not ask a large group to review your page all at once.

 Don't Ask for Reviews From Same IP Address

-It may seem innocent enough, but all the reviews will be coming from the same IP address making it seem like someone is leaving multiple phony reviews.
+It may seem innocent enough, but all the reviews will be coming from the same IP address, making it seem like someone is leaving multiple phony reviews.
 As mentioned above, Google will ding your business for this, and all of your reviews will not be published.
 Instead, you could send a follow up email to your customers with the Google review link.
 Or give them a postcard with the link on it so they can do it at home.

 Don't Avoid Local Reviews

 If you want to rank higher in nearby towns such as St. Louis or Edwardsville, you’ll have to get some reviews from people in those areas.
 Why?
 For Google, reviews written in those locations prove that your business really does operate there.
 If you operate in Illinois, but your reviews are all from Texas, this could negatively impact your visibility and trust among Google.
-Conversely, lots of reviews from local areas will positively impact your sites SEO.
+Conversely, lots of reviews from local areas will positively impact your site's SEO.

-Don't Stress Over one bad Review.
+Don't Stress Over One Bad Review